-This report has been prepared for the exclusive use of American Airlines and shall not be provided to other parties by mba without the express consent of American Airlines. mba certifies that this report has been independently prepared and that it fully and accurately reflects mba's and the signatory's opinion of the values of the subject aircraft as requested. mba further certifies that it does not have, and does not expect to have, any financial or other interest in the subject or similar aircraft and engines.
-Neither mba nor the signatory has provided the OEMs of the airframe or engines with pro bono or paid consulting or advice in the design or development of the assets valued herein.
+This Report has been prepared for the exclusive use of American Airlines, Inc. and shall not be provided to other parties by mba without the express consent of American Airlines, Inc. mba certifies that this Report has been independently prepared and that it fully and accurately reflects mba's and the signatory's opinion as to the values of the Subject Aircraft as requested. mba further certifies that it does not have, and does not expect to have, any financial or other interest in the Subject Aircraft or similar aircraft and engines.
+Neither mba nor the signatory has provided the OEMs of the airframe or engines with pro bono or paid consulting or advice in the design or development of the Subject Aircraft valued herein.

-This report represents the opinion of mba of the values of the subject aircraft as requested and is intended to be advisory only, in nature.
-Therefore, mba assumes no responsibility or legal liability for any actions taken, or not taken, by American Airlines or any other party with regard to the subject aircraft and engine.
-By accepting this report, all parties agree that mba shall bear no such responsibility or legal liability.
+This Report represents the opinion of mba as to the values of the Subject Aircraft as requested and is intended to be advisory only in nature.
+Therefore, mba assumes no responsibility or legal liability for any actions taken, or not taken, by American Airlines, Inc. or any other party with regard to the Subject Aircraft and engine.
+By accepting this Report, all parties agree that mba shall bear no such responsibility or legal liability.